Electricity-Aware Bid Format for Coordinated Heat and Electricity Market Clearing: Introduction

-This question has been extensively addressed in the literature by proposing a drastic change in the current market design, i.e., moving towards \textit{fully integrated} approaches based on electricity and heat co-optimization. \citet{chen2015increasing} propose a combined economic dispatch for heat and electricity systems, which increases the flexibility of CHPs at the interface between both systems.
-This study illustrates the benefits of electricity and heat co-optimization to reduce the operating cost of the overall energy system and to increase the penetration of renewable energy in the day-ahead dispatch. { However, a co-optimization approach can only realistically be considered as an \textit{ideal benchmark}, due to i) the disruptive regulatory changes it requires in the way the current independent and sequential heat and electricity markets operate, ii) the vast difference in geographical areas covered by both systems, and iii) the different (and sometimes conflicting) objectives of each market and system operator \citep{pinson2017towards}.
-Therefore, based on extensive talks with regulators and heat market operators, we are convinced that a fully integrated market is not a feasible and realistic framework for sector coordination.}
+This question has been addressed in the literature by proposing a drastic change in the current market design, i.e., moving towards \textit{fully integrated} operational strategies and market mechanisms based on heat and electricity production co-optimization \cite{mitridati2018power,zheng2018integrated,dai2018general,maurer2023toward,babagheibi2023integrated,sorknaes2020smart}.
+By fully utilizing the district heating linepack storage capacity, these studies showed significant gains in terms of operating cost for the overall energy and penetration of renewable energy in the power system.
+However, heat and electricity markets are currently operated by independent entities, who cover vastly different geographical areas, and have different (and sometimes conflicting) objectives, timelines, and rules \cite{pinson2017towards}.
+Therefore, jointly dispatching heat and electricity production in an integrated market platform can only realistically be considered as an \textit{ideal benchmark}, due to the disruptive organizational and regulatory changes it would require.
+Additionally, while the overall operating costs may be decreased, the operating costs of one individual sector may be drastically increased, as has previously been observed in the literature \cite{mitridati2016optimal,mitridati2020heat}.
+Due to the aforementioned reasons, and based on extensive talks with regulators and heat market operators, we are convinced that a fully integrated market is not a feasible and realistic framework for sector coordination.